did:me Method Specification (v1)

 8.1 Create

-A new did:me identifier starts with:
+A new did:me identifier starts with the following core state:

 sequence = 1